dcurrier/HSL-Search/README.md

-# HSL Function Finder
+# Search HSL

 ## Overview
-HSL Function Finder is a Python web application that facilitates the extraction and exploration of functions from `.hsl`, `.hs_`, and `.hsi` files in a specified directory.
+Search HSL is a Python web application that facilitates the extraction and exploration of functions from `.hsl`, `.hs_`, and `.hsi` files in a specified directory.
 Built using Flask, it provides a user-friendly interface to list, search, and highlight function details from the selected files.

 ## Features
 - **Function Extraction**: Scans `.hsl`, `.hs_`, and `.hsi` files in a directory to extract functions, arguments, return types, and file paths.